Can outcome communication explain Bell nonlocality?: Proof of Result

-We begin by presenting an equivalent way of defining an LHV+Out model within the correlator representation.
+We start by constructing a representation of LHV+Out behaviours in terms of correlators.
 This representation is more economical and ergonomic than the full probability representation, and will later simplify the construction of the model.
 The following proposition shows how to define an LHV+Out behaviour in terms of the correlators representation.

 \begin{restatable}{proposition}{corrprop} A nonsignalling behaviour $p(ab|xy)$ with binary outcomes has an LHV+Out model if, and only if, there exists a probability distribution $p(\lambda)$ and correlators $\set{\langle a_{x}^{\lambda}\rangle}_{x, \lambda}, \set{\langle b_{y,1}^{\lambda}\rangle}_{y, \lambda}, \set{\langle b_{y,-1}^{\lambda}\rangle}_{y, \lambda} \subseteq \set{\pm1}$ such that